-Koh Panyee near Phuket, is indeed a touristic village, but anywhere in the world, places become famous for a reason.
+Koh Panyi (Koh Panyee) is a touristic village in Phang Nga Bay near James Bond Island.
 This is still a very unusual and interesting place to visit.
+Just like anywhere in the world, places become famous for a reason.
 The trick is that you don’t have to be in the middle of a flock of tourists on their way to James Bond Island: go there early and you will be the only visitor in the village!
-If you want to have Koh Panyee almost for yourself, rent a car and drive early to the Surakul pier in Phang Nga, then rent a longtail boat which will take you there within 20 minutes.
-It’s not cheap, maybe 1,500 baht, but it is worth it if you want to have a lot of time in front of you to take photos of Koh Panyee with no tourists on them, and most important, have a different vision of this very unusual place.
+If you want to have Koh Panyi almost for yourself, rent a car and drive early to the Surakul pier in Phang Nga, then rent a longtail boat which will take you there within 20 minutes.
+It’s not cheap, maybe 1,500 baht, but it is worth it if you want to have a lot of time in front of you to take photos of Koh Panyi with no tourists on them, and most important, have a different vision of this very unusual place.

 Even the boat ride itself is fascinating, gliding through the mangrove and between gigantic limestone rocks.
 Circling the village gives you a real good idea of its size and shape.
 You will then disembark at the main piers, where a dozen of seafood restaurants get ready for their busy lunchtime.
 Since you will still be there at noon, try it anyway: despite being a tourist attraction, Koh Panyi remains a real fishing village and they serve a pretty good Tom Yam Goong.
 Koh Panyi (flag island) is a Muslim village built on stilts about 200 years ago at the feet of a giant limestone cliff.
 Only a very small part of the village, where the mosque is built, is on solid ground, the rest just grew from there… and slowly continues to grow.